A Guide to Software Development: Definition, Types, Processes, and Methodologies

 A software’s size is generally classified as small, medium, or enterprise.
 This factor will determine how many developers you’ll need and how much time and work they’ll require to complete your project.
 A small project can take anywhere from 1-2 weeks for software modifications to 4 – 8 weeks to build something from scratch, whereas, an enterprise-grade project might take more than 4 months for software modifications and 8 months or more to build novel products.

-A Project Manager, a Developer, and a QA Tester are required for every project.
-The ultimate cost will be determined not only by the size of the team but also by the seniority of the software engineers that make up the team.
+Every project requires a Project Manager, a Developer, and a QA Tester.
+The cost will be as estimation by the size of the team as well as the seniority of the software engineers involved.
 Hiring more experienced senior developers, for example, will be more expensive but will speed up development and save time (and money).
 Some resources can play many roles, but in bigger, more complicated projects, only one role is assigned to successfully drive the project forward.

 The cost of UX/UI design is determined by factors such as staffing alternatives and overall design complexity.
 Whether you choose ready-made templates, basic patterns, or a complicated design with animations, creative artwork, and transitions, the price might vary significantly.